 The Trust recognises the nature reserve is extremely popular with visitors.
 We will endeavour to keep disruption at a minimum and to provide advance notice of works and closures where possible.
-Information on alternative recreation routes will be provided.
+We will endeavour to provide information on alternative recreation routes.

-The main Wyming Brook Drive and car park closure will begin late 2022, with an updated schedule published on the dedicated Wyming Brook works webpage as soon as it is confirmed.
+The main Wyming Brook Drive and car park closure will begin early 2023, with an updated schedule published on the dedicated Wyming Brook works webpage as soon as it is confirmed.

 There is a section of sitka spruce and douglas fir which is going to be clear felled.
 This was already part of the management plan and will benefit the site as this part of the woodland is of low value to wildlife.
 There is already natural regeneration in this area from native tree seed, and we aim to replant this area with native broadleaf trees.

 Many of the areas will regenerate naturally.
 This will sequester (absorb) carbon at a fast rate, quicker than an old tree.